 By the time North East Water had assumed control, a new tertiary treatment facility was created to provide a high quality effluent that is both low in phosphorus and other nutrients, prior to discharge to the local waterways.
 The project removed substantial amounts of nutrients entering receiving waters thus providing significant environmental benefits to the local waterways.

 I’ll trade you

 Securing safe drinking water for Wangaratta has always been a priority.
 This was highlighted in January 2003, when the first of two significant bushfires (the second in 2006) tore through the north east, causing unprecedented turbidity levels in the Ovens River at Wangaratta.
-Less than a month later, our contingency plans were tested when a severe storm devastated the Buckland catchment, causing major landslips, flooding in the river and depositing a massive load of ash and sediment into the water – transforming the normally pristine river into liquid mud, something the region had ever experienced before.
+Less than a month later, our contingency plans were tested when a severe storm devastated the Buckland catchment, causing major landslips, flooding in the river and depositing a massive load of ash and sediment into the water – transforming the normally pristine river into liquid mud, something the region had never experienced before.
 A large ‘slug’ of very dirty water that had entered the Ovens River from the Buckland River was making its way downstream to Wangaratta.
-Sampling of the water showed astronomical turbidity levels in the Buckland River (normal levels are around 1 or 2 NTU, the water at this time was 120,000 NTU).
+Sampling of the water showed astronomical turbidity levels in the Buckland River.

 North East Water enacted the first stage of the Municipal Emergency Response Plan.
 Stage 4 water restrictions were applied, and the water treatment plant, overloaded, faced a short-term inability to produce WHO standard water, forcing us to rely solely on storages of treated water within Wangaratta.
 Following a marathon effort by treatment experts, the plant finally produced WHO standard water but still required residents to keep consumption to a minimum.
 The episode lasted seven days.